Amin-MAG/My-Notes/English/Friends Series/Season-01.md

 - I feel violated.
 - I'm very aware of my tongue.
-- I can not you tried to move the green ottoman.
+- I cannot you tried to move the green ottoman.
 - Thank god you didn't fan out the magazines.
 - She'll scratch your eyes out.
 - This is so unfair.